-- Parents' right to educate their child at home applies equally where a child has special educational needs (SEN), including if they have an Education, Health and Care (EHC) Plan, but the education provided must be "suitable to the child's age, ability, aptitude and SEN". - Local authorities should work in partnership with parents to ensure that the SEND of these children are met when the LA already knows the children have SEN. LAs should fund the SEND needs of home educated children where it is appropriate to do so. - In cases where LAs and parents agree that home education is the right provision for a child with an EHC plan, the plan should make clear that the child will be educated at home.
+Plan, but the education provided must be "suitable to the child's age, ability, aptitude and SEN".

+- Local authorities should work in partnership with parents to ensure that the SEND of these children are met when the LA already knows the children have SEN. LAs should fund the SEND needs of home educated children where it is appropriate to do so. - In cases where LAs and parents agree that home education is the right provision for a child with an EHC plan, the plan should make clear that the child will be educated at home.
 If it does then the LA, under Section 42(2) of the Children and Families Act 2014, must arrange the special educational provision set out in the plan. - In cases where the EHC plan gives the name of a school or type of a school where the child will be educated and the parents decide to educate at home, the LA is not under a duty to make the special educational provision set out in the plan provided it is satisfied that the arrangements made by the parents are suitable.
 The LA must review the plan annually to assure itself that the provision set out in it continues to be appropriate and that the child's SEN needs continue to be met.
-If it is, the LA should amend the plan to name the type of school that would be suitable but state that parents have made their own arrangements under Section 7 of the Education Act 1996. - Parents must notify the school in writing that their child is receiving education otherwise than at a school and the school must then remove the pupil's name from the admissions register.
+If it is, the LA should amend the plan to name the type of school that would be suitable but state that parents have made their own arrangements under Section 7 of the Education Act 1996. - Parents must notify the school in writing that their child is receiving education otherwise than at a school and the school must then remove the child's name from the admissions register.
 If the school is a special school, the LA must give consent for the child's name to be removed. - If at any point a LA concludes that the home education for a child with an EHC plan does not meet the child's needs, the LA is required to intervene through the school attendance order framework.
-This should be a step of last resort after all other avenues of support have been been unsuccessful. - Parents may also home educate children who have SEN but do not have EHC plans.
-LA should work with parents and consider whether to provide support in the home to help parents make suitable provision. - https://www.gov.uk/government/publications/send-code-of-practice-0-to-25 (10.30 10.38)
+This should be a step of last resort after all other avenues of support have been unsuccessful. - Parents may also home educate children who have SEN but do not have EHC plans.
+LA should work with parents and consider whether to provide support in the home to help parents make suitable provision. - Government SEND Code of Practice 0-25 (10.30 10.38)